Zeolite for Animals: Your comprehensive guide to understandable and well-founded information - Zeolite knowledge for dogs and cats

 In a veterinary practice, clinoptilolite powder was sprinkled on injuries and burns in dogs.

-👉 The wounds healed faster, remained clean, and the skin regenerated completely, even with severe injuries.
+👉 Wounds healed faster, remained clean, and the skin regenerated completely, even in severe injuries.

 📚 Source: Bedrica et al. (2003), veterinary case documentation

-I have summarized the first study again precisely, for those of us who like experimental setups and details, especially because this study emphasizes the harmlessness of zeolite in its summary.
-Also for pregnant bitches.
+I have summarized the first study in detail again, for those of us who like experimental setups and details, especially since this study emphasizes the safety of zeolite in its summary.
+Even for pregnant bitches.

-• Study Duration: The study extended over several months, from the resting state of the bitches through pregnancy to the lactation phase.
-First, the bitches were observed in a non-pregnant state (resting phase), then in the middle of the approximately 63-day pregnancy, and finally in the middle lactation period of their puppies.
-Throughout the entire period, the dogs received the assigned feed (with or without zeolite additive) depending on the group.
+Study duration: The study extended over several months, from the resting state of the bitches through pregnancy to the lactation phase.
+First, the bitches were observed in the non-pregnant state (resting phase), then in the middle of the approximately 63-day pregnancy, and finally in the middle lactation period of their puppies.
+During the entire time, the dogs received the assigned food (with or without zeolite additive) depending on the group.

-• Zeolite Type and Amount: Clinoptilolite (a naturally occurring zeolite) was used as zeolite.
-The dosage was 1.5% of the feed (dry matter basis) in the feed of the experimental group.
-The zeolite powder was mixed with commercial complete feed (a dry food with ~24% protein, 13% fat, 3% crude fiber, and ~14.7 MJ/kg energy).
+Zeolite type and quantity: Clinoptilolite (a naturally occurring zeolite) was used as zeolite.
+The dosage was 1.5% of the feed (dry matter basis) in the experimental group's feed.
+The zeolite powder was added to the commercial complete feed (a dry food with ~24% protein, 13% fat, 3% crude fiber, and ~14.7 MJ/kg energy).

-• Aim of the Study: Investigation of the influence of zeolite on digestion and health in dogs.
-In particular, it was to be examined how the addition of clinoptilolite to the feed affects stool consistency, nutrient absorption (feed digestibility), and selected blood values of the dogs.
-The bitches were observed in different physiological phases (resting, pregnancy, lactation) to determine any differences depending on the condition.
+Aim of the study: Investigation of the influence of zeolite on the digestion and health of dogs.
+In particular, it was examined how the addition of clinoptilolite in the feed affects fecal consistency, nutrient absorption (digestibility of the feed), and selected blood values of the dogs.
+The bitches were observed in different physiological phases (rest, pregnancy, lactation) to determine any differences depending on the state.

-• Stool Consistency: Dogs fed with zeolite had firmer stools than control dogs.
-Specifically, the stools of the zeolite group were drier (less moisture) – about 2–3% more dry matter compared to the control group in all phases.
+Fecal consistency: Dogs fed with zeolite had firmer feces than the control dogs.
+Specifically, the feces of the zeolite group were drier (less moisture) – about 2–3% more dry matter compared to the control group in all phases.
 This effect was observed in the resting state, in the middle of pregnancy, and during lactation.
 The stools of the zeolite dogs were therefore more compact and smelled less strong compared to those of the control dogs.

-• Nutrient Utilization: The addition of 1.5% zeolite led to a slightly better digestibility of some nutrients.
-In the non-pregnant state (resting phase), the dogs in the zeolite group were able to absorb slightly more nutrients from the feed than the control dogs – e.g., about 1–3% higher absorption rates for organic matter, crude protein, and nitrogen-free extractives (carbohydrates).
-During pregnancy, there were hardly any differences between the groups (zeolite showed no significant influence on nutrient absorption here).
-In the lactation phase, zeolite again slightly improved the digestibility of certain components: in particular, more total dry matter (+5%) and minerals (crude ash, +2%) were absorbed from the feed in the zeolite group than in the control.
+Nutrient utilization: The addition of 1.5% zeolite led to a slightly better digestibility of some nutrients.
+In the non-pregnant state (resting phase), the dogs in the zeolite group were able to absorb slightly more nutrients from the feed than the control dogs – e.g., about 1–3% higher absorption rates for organic matter, crude protein, and nitrogen-free extract (carbohydrates).
+During pregnancy, there were hardly any differences between the groups (the zeolite showed no significant influence on nutrient absorption here).
+In the lactation phase, the zeolite again slightly improved the digestibility of certain components: in particular, in the zeolite group, more total dry matter (+5%) and minerals (crude ash, +2%) were absorbed from the feed than in the control.
 Overall, these improvements were moderate, but showed a trend towards more efficient feed utilization with zeolite supplementation.

-• Blood Values and Health: No health impairments occurred – all measured blood values of the dogs remained within the normal reference range.
+Blood values and health: No health impairments occurred – all measured blood values of the dogs remained within the normal reference range.
 However, the zeolite group showed slight advantageous shifts in some blood parameters.
-After two months of feeding in the resting state, the zeolite bitches had a higher total protein value in the blood (+5.6%), a lower blood sugar level (-16%), and less cholesterol (-5%) compared to the control group.
-The calcium level was also increased (+13%) compared to the control group.
-Similar trends were observed in lactation: In the middle of the lactation period, the total protein in the blood of the zeolite dogs was highest (around 67 g/L, ~6% more than in the control animals) and their glucose and cholesterol levels were lower.
+After two months of feeding in the resting state, the zeolite bitches had higher total protein levels in the blood (+5.6%), lower blood sugar levels (-16%), and less cholesterol (-5%) compared to the control group.
+The calcium level was also elevated (+13%) compared to the control group.
+Similar tendencies were observed in lactation: In the middle of the lactation period, the total protein in the blood of the zeolite dogs was highest (around 67 g/L, ~6% more than in the control animals) and their glucose and cholesterol levels were lower.

-• All these differences were statistically significant but remained within the physiologically normal range.
-During pregnancy, the blood pictures of the two groups hardly differed, and no abnormalities occurred.
+All these differences were statistically significant but remained within the physiologically normal range.
+During pregnancy, the blood counts of the two groups differed hardly at all, and no abnormalities occurred.

-In summary, the blood analyses indicated that the zeolite additive is well-tolerated and contributes to an improved metabolic state (higher protein and calcium, and fewer "stress" parameters such as glucose and cholesterol).
+In summary, the blood analyses indicated that zeolite supplementation is well-tolerated and contributes to an improved metabolic state (higher protein and calcium, and fewer "stress" parameters like glucose and cholesterol).

-For dog owners who are considering using zeolite to support their pet's well-being, this study provides some useful insights.
-It is particularly noteworthy that the clinoptilolite additive (1.5% of the feed amount) was well tolerated: The dogs remained healthy, and there were no negative effects on their blood values or behavior.
-On the contrary, zeolite showed certain beneficial effects: The dogs had firmer, less odorous stools, which indicates improved digestion and can, for example, facilitate stool collection or disposal in everyday life.
-In addition, more efficient nutrient utilization was observed, meaning that the animal utilizes its feed better.
-Slightly elevated protein and calcium levels in the blood of the zeolite dogs suggest that nutrient supply or metabolism is supported.
-Also good.
-And in the resting period, the experimental group bitches had fewer stress markers in their bodies.
-That is really perfect.
+For dog owners considering using zeolite to support their pet's well-being, this study provides some useful pointers.
+A positive highlight is that the clinoptilolite additive (1.5% of the feed amount) was well tolerated: The dogs remained healthy, and there were no negative effects on their blood values or behavior.
+On the contrary, zeolite showed certain beneficial effects: The dogs had firmer, less odorous feces, which indicates improved digestion and can, for example, facilitate stool collection or disposal in everyday life.
+In addition, more efficient nutrient utilization was observed, which means that the animal utilized its food better.
+Slightly elevated protein and calcium levels in the blood of zeolite-fed dogs suggest that nutrient supply or metabolism is supported.
+That's also good.
+And during the resting period, the experimental group bitches had fewer stress markers in their bodies.
+That's really perfect.

-🐾 Here you will find natural companions for everyday life with dogs.
+🐾 Here you will find natural companions for everyday life with your dog.

 🐾 And here you can get an overview of our dog blog articles and read more.